Doing Business in Ghana

 It is well known that Parliament’s basic function is law making.
 However, a number of functions are incidental to the performance of this function.
 Among others, the following can be clearly identified as functions performed by the Parliament of Ghana:Legislative; Financial; Oversight of the Executive; Representational; Deliberative.

-Ministry of Trade and Industry
+Ministry of Trade, Agribusiness & Industry

-The Ministry of Trade & Industry is the lead policy advisor to government on trade, industrial and private sector development with responsibility for the formulation and implementation of policies for the promotion, growth and development of domestic and international trade and industry.
+Ministry of Trade, Agribusiness & Industry is the lead policy advisor to government on trade, industrial and private sector development with responsibility for the formulation and implementation of policies for the promotion, growth and development of domestic and international trade and industry.
 The Ministry is also the advocate for the private sector within government and is the principal agency responsible for monitoring and implementing the Government’s private sector development programmes and activities.

-Ghana Export Promotion Authority
+Ghana Revenue Authority

 Ministry of Finance